 My short story.
-Click here for the long version.
+Click here for the longer version.

 Merci beaucoup for stopping by!